nmoskaleva/dfs-trucreds-hackathon-1/issuer/README.md

    const credentialData = {
       "first_name": "Alice",
       "last_name": "Smith",
-      "age": 21
+      "birthdate": 12356789
    };
    ```

    Note that this sample application always issues the same attribute names and values.
 This would obviously not be the case for a real world application since the values would differ depending on who is requesting the credential.
-However, depending on your use case, it may be sufficient to assume that a single user (e.g. the infamous "Alice") has already been authenticated and always issue that user's credential.
+However, depending on your use case, it may be sufficient to assume that a single user (e.g. "Alice") has already been authenticated and always issue that user's credential.
 Or you may choose to make your application more real-world by supporting issuance of credentials for multiple users.

    You will also likely want to further customize this application based on your use case.